Chapter 4: The $100 Million Roadblock

 Dr. Ana Chavez, her signature red safety glasses now pushed up into her hair, stood beside Leo in the pristine new conference room of the regional polyol processing hub.
 The celebration from their successful foam test was officially over.

-Leo pulled the bank rejection letter closer.
-"The banks are scared of the supply chain risk...
+Leo, the Materials Processing Technology student from Hays, Kansas, pulled the bank rejection letter closer.
+"The banks are scared of the supply chain risk," Ms. Henderson explained.
+"They say we have no guaranteed Lesquerella supply, and the farmers won't plant a crop without a guaranteed buyer and crop insurance.
+It’s a vicious cycle.
+No supply, no loan.
+No loan, no conversion.
 The value is perfect, but the risk value is too high."

 Ms. Henderson pointed to a line item: the application deadline was 48 hours away.